opctl/opctl/README.md

 # Packages

-The `/pkg` dir contains all packages distributed by this SDK.
-Rather than provide one huge package, there are several smaller packages.
+`/pkg` contains all packages distributed by this SDK.

 # Releases